Intensive 20 month course providing pre-registration training in dietetics for science graduates.

 The module provides an integrated overview of food science and microbiology including the structure of major food components, processing and elements of food microbial safety.
 Students are introduced to some commercial constraints relevant to the large-scale production of food that is affordable, palatable and safe.

-Dietetics Clinical Placement 1
+Dietetics Practice-Based Learning 1

-Dietetics Clinical Placement 2
+Dietetics Practice-Based Learning 2

 Clinical Competency in Dietetics